ecomclub/install-gogs/README.md

 # install-gogs
-bash for google installation and all necessary packages
+bash for gogs installation and all necessary packages